miguelcarcamov/gpuvmem/README.md

   g. `sudo make install`

+3. Install Boost

+  a. `sudo apt-get -y install libboost-all-dev`

-3. Install cfitsio
+4. Install cfitsio

   a. `sudo apt-get -y install libcfitsio-dev`

-3. Download or clone gpuvmem.
+5. Download or clone gpuvmem.

-4. To compile GPUVMEM you will need:
+6. To compile GPUVMEM you will need:

 -   cfitsio - Usually the package is called `libcfitsio-dev`.
 -   cmake >= 3.8